 Changes to the Product Backlog

-The burndown chart can significantly contribute to the motivation of the Development Team.
+The Burndown Chart can significantly contribute to the motivation of the Development Team.
 This is because it provides a measure of the real work done on the plan.
 Moreover, its combination with other metric tools can be a source of valuable knowledge about the Team’s work and Product planning.

-By carefully applying Scrum principles, you can avoid potential problems with the burndown.
+By carefully applying Scrum principles, you can avoid potential problems with the Burndown Chart.
 The most important thing is to adapt the tools of keeping the chart following the actual Scrum Team’s work, as well as to minimize changes to the Sprint and Product Backlog, which we write more about in this article.

 - Glossary of basic terms, roles and notions

 - What is Scrum?